danidee10/danidee10.github.io/_posts/2016-11-20-flask-by-example-8.markdown

 ### How do you create a blueprint
 Well, the choice is really up to you, since flask is very liberal and doesn't enforce much conventions on you.
 There are several ways of creating a blueprint, but personally i prefer to treat blueprints as separate python packages with everything they provide in their own folder.
-That way, if something goes wrong the the `api` blueprint for example, you already know where to start looking.
+That way, if something goes wrong with our api for example, you already know where to start looking.

-Lets create a new package and call it api **Your application structure should look like this:**
+Lets create a new package and call it api

+**Your application structure should look like this:**

 {% highlight python %}
 .